 When the list of existing files tends to be too long, the user has the possibility to remove some of those cases from the "\Savings\" sub-directory (and store them elsewhere).
-To remove completely a case, it is necessary to remove the input file but also the result files present in the sub-directory of the same name than the input files.

-- In version 3.61 in case there was no data file in the "\Savings\" sub-directory, there was no way to get out of the dialog box of Figure 6-25 below and no way to stop Ms-Excel.
-In version 4.04, an "Exit" button has been added and the user may quit the QRA easily (rebooting is no more needed). - When QRA_Automation (see Annex 8) has been used with its "Open air sections only" or "Tunnel sections only" capabilities, it is advised to erase the derived data files created (see Note at the end of Annex 8).
+To remove completely a case, it is necessary to remove the input file but also the result files present in the sub-directory of the same name than the input files. • In version 3.61 in case there was no data file in the "\Savings\" sub-directory, there was no way to get out of the dialog box of Figure 6-25 below and no way to stop Ms-Excel.
+In version 4.04 and later, an "Exit" button has been added and the user may quit the QRA easily (rebooting is no more needed):

+Choice of an a already existing case

-Choose a File Name in the List Below Г
+Choose a File Name in the List Below

+Г •

+OK Exit